 Once the defendant’s duty of care has been established, you must be able to show that the defendant did not satisfy the law’s requirements.
 For example, if you visited a retail establishment as an invitee and you slipped on a wet floor with no warning sign present, the owner of the store may have breached his duty of care by failing to post a warning sign and/or remove the hazard in a timely manner.

-Filing a Slip, Trip and Fall Case
+Filing a Slip and Fall Lawsuit

 Like all states, New York requires personal injury cases to be filed within a certain amount of time after the accident occurs.
 If your claim is not filed by the deadline, you forfeit your right to compensation.
 For this reason, filing your case before the deadline is essential.